elliot-nelson/7tonshark/content/posts/making-of-js13k-2025-ashes-of-ulthar/making-of-js13k-2025-ashes-of-ulthar.md

 By far my biggest mistake this year was _not testing my final output_ early enough.
 What I did not realize during my initial setup is that I had made a game-breaking mistake in my Gulp build that only applied during the final "zipped" build (the one that has all the maximum compression settings and etc.).
 My day-to-day testing is always done on my "normal" build, because it's much faster and has better stack traces, and it wasn't until the final _hours_ of the competition that I realized my actual zipped build didn't load.

-What's even worse is that the fix to this bug meant that missing assets were now included -- not only was my final ZIP broken the entire time, it was broken in a way that was masking almost 1KB size.
+What's even worse is that the fix to this bug meant that missing assets were now included -- not only was my final ZIP broken the entire time, it was broken in a way that was masking almost 1KB of size.
 So I had to find a way in just hours to cut 1KB out of the game, and I did so by replacing my sanity bar with a much more boring box and completely eliminating my Help screen.

 Next year I'll make it a goal to have at least a weekly checkin where I thoroughly test my final zipped build, so that if something goes wrong I won't be sweating it in the final days of the comp.